jsalignon/cactus/docs/4_Prepro/ATAC_reads.md

 ## ATAC_reads__aligning_reads

  ### Description
 Reads are aligned to the reference genome by [Bowtie2](https://doi.org/10.1038/nmeth.1923) and the resulting SAM files are converted to BAM with [SAMtools](https://pubmed.ncbi.nlm.nih.gov/19505943/).
-SAMtools is also used to count the number of aligned reads.
+SAMtools is also used to count the number of aligned reads per category.

  ### Parameters
  - *params.nb_threads_bowtie2* controls the number of threads used for parallel compression.